The promise

 How accuracy gets measured

-The morning after every close, an automated process reads yesterday's published walls and asks the same question for each one: did price stay near it, move away from it, blow through it, or never test it?
+The morning after each close, an automated pass reads yesterday's walls and asks one question of each: did price stay near it, move away from it, blow through it, or never test it?
+Those are the four grades, pinned, rejected, broke, and untested.
+Each is a fixed-threshold math question, applied the same way to every name.
+No human judgment touches the call.

 What we publish about ourselves